EsotericSoftware/yamlbeans/README.md

 ## Multiple objects

 A stream of YAML can contain more than one YAML document.
-Each call to !YamlReader#read() deserializes the next document into an object.
+Each call to YamlReader#read() deserializes the next document into an object.
 YAML documents are delimited by "---" (this is optional for the first document).

 ```yaml
     name: Nathan Sweet